fourward-thinking/fourward-thinking.github.io/index.md

   <img src="html-mockups/html-courses.png" alt="Courses Page" />

+## Community Feedback
+We have received feedback from some UH community members, as of 12/12/2024.

+### Person 1:
+- Good looking landing page.
+- A tutorial section when you scroll down might help, because there isn't much instruction when you open the website.
+- Profile page could use a touch-up.

+### Person 2:
+- I like the design of the pages, but they need more buttons that work.
+- How am I supposed to add people or look for study sessions?
+- I really like the direction, but some parts of the website feel incomplete.

+### Person 3:
+- Website feels unpolished and incomplete.
+- Can't sign in or create session.
+- Keep working on this project!
+With time, it can be great.

+### Person 4:
+- The calendar page looks promising, but it feels a bit empty.
+Maybe add a sample schedule or some quick actions to create events.
+- It's not clear how to link the calendar to specific courses or sessions.
+- The overall design is nice, but more interactivity would make it feel complete.

+### Person 5:
+- The courses page has potential, but needs more features.
+Perhaps an option to filter courses or search by keywords?
+- The profile page seems very unfinished.
+Formatting it would bring the visuals of the webstie together.
+- It would be cool if the calendar page and courses were connected somehow.

 ## Developer Guide
 This section provides information of interest to developers that want to use this code base as a basis for their own development tasks.